Srivignesh-T/Census-Data-Standardization-and-Analysis-Pipeline/README.md

 > [!NOTE]
 1 - 6 were done in the 'census data cleansing.ipynb' file.
-The Streamlit is a seperate file named as 'census_streamlit.py'
+The Streamlit is a seperate file named as `census_streamlit.py`

 ---

 ### Requirements Installation
-  // Install the required packages pip install -r requirements.txt
+  // Install the required packages:
+  `pip install -r requirements.txt`

 ### Execute Command:

-  // To run census_streamlit.py file
+  // To run census_streamlit.py file:
-  streamlit run census_streamlit.py
+  `streamlit run census_streamlit.py`

 ---